Restless Development is the youth-led development agency.

-Each ICS programme is designed by our County Programme staff, with input from volunteers in each placement, and is based on the needs of the local community.
-Your placement will make a substantial contribution to the aims of the Country Programme, while also helping us to achieve our ambitious global strategy.
+Each ICS programme is designed by our county programme staff, with input from volunteers in each placement, and is based on the needs of the local community.
+Your placement will make a substantial contribution to that country's set goals, while also helping us to achieve our ambitious global strategy.

-In India more than 235 million people are 15-25 years of age.
-Volunteers work to increase knowledge of diverse livelihood options and increase awareness of diseases such as malaria through community events and campaigns.
+In India more than 235 million people are 15-25.
+Volunteers work to increase knowledge of diverse livelihood options and awareness of diseases such as malaria through community events and campaigns.

-In Nepal 58% of the population is under 25 and around 60% of girls get married before reaching age of 18 - among them 23% become mothers.
-It is common in rural areas for girls not to be in education and they are therefore unaware of their rights.
-We reach out to young people both in and out of schools to raise awareness and increase knowledge of girls rights and the implications of early marriage and pregnancy.
+58% of the population in Nepal is under 25.
+Around 60% of girls get married before reaching 18 and among a quarter of them become mothers.
+It is common in rural areas for girls to be out of education and unaware of their rights.
+We reach out to young people both in and out of schools to raise increase knowledge of girls rights and the implications of early marriage and pregnancy.

-In Tanzania 66% of the population is under 25.
-There are currently 900,000 young people entering the job market in Tanzania every year, with only 4% successfully completing secondary level education..
-We focus on identifying, building and strengthening informal out of school groups of young people, especially vulnerable girls who are often excluded from enterprise development.
+Two thirds of Tanzania is aged under 25.
+There are currently 900,000 young people entering the job market every year, with only 4% successfully completing secondary level education.
+Restless Development volunteers identify, build and strengthen informal out of school groups of young people, especially vulnerable girls who are often excluded from enterprise development.

-In Uganda young people make up over 70% of the population.
-There is an increasing prevalence of HIV and other sexually transmitted disease, particularly in the areas we work in.
-We reach out to in school and out of school youth as well as influencers in the community, to raise awareness and educate community members to improve their knowledge around their health and rights.
+Young people make up over 70% of the population.
+There is an increasing prevalence of HIV and other sexually transmitted diseases, particularly in the areas we work in.
+We reach in school and out of school youth as well as influencers in the community to raise awareness and educate community members to improve their knowledge around their health and rights.

-In Zambia young people make up 70% of the population, meaning Zambia has the fifth youngest population in the world.
-There is a higher than average teenage pregnancy rate in the rural communities.
+Young people make up 70% of the population, meaning Zambia has the fifth youngest population in the world.
+There is a higher than average teenage pregnancy rate in rural communities.
 Volunteers run peer education sessions with in school and out of school youth to increase awareness of the dangers of teenage pregnancy and making sure young people know how and where to access friendly sexual health services.